k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 to keep in account the underfloor heating system.

-In the very same meeting, Mr. Klugsberger tell us that the parquet is not a good choice for the stairs that have been added to our contract at the last minute.
+In the very same meeting, Mr. Klugsberger tell us that the parquet is not a good choice for the step we will have in the entrance door.
+These steps are been added to our contract at the last minute.
 He proposed a covering of solid wood, and showed us some pictures from his laptop.
-We ask for a documentation of the alternatives, and Mr. Klugsberger promise that Mr. Unger would have sent to us a written offer with the prices for the parquet and the covering of the stairs.
+We ask for documentation and prices, and Mr. Klugsberger promise that Mr. Unger would have sent to us a written offer for the parquet and the covering of the steps.

 The following day, no news.
 In the meantime I checked our contract, and there is no mention of _parkett-dielen_, I write to